A Look at Indiana’s Sentencing Guidelines

 SUSPENSION OF SENTENCES:

-As to suspension of sentences, the new statutory scheme allows suspension of sentences for lower level felonies.
+As to the suspension of sentences, the new statutory scheme allows suspension of sentences for lower-level felonies.

 - Murder and Level 1 felonies: a court may only suspend any part of the sentence that is above the minimum.
 Thus, for a level 1 felony where an individual is sentenced to the 30 year advisory sentence, only 10 years of the 30 may be suspended.